Last verified: today

 Red Flags to Watch For

-- Processing and heat treatment can destroy heat-sensitive vitamins like vitamin C
+- Processing and heat used in concentration can degrade heat-sensitive vitamins like vitamin C

 Research Sources